google/aqt/README.md

 # AQT : Accurate Quantized Training

-AQT is a quantization library designed to allow utilization of low-bit and high-performance numerics of contemporary ML hardware accelerators.
+AQT is a software library designed for easy tensor opeartion quantization in JAX.
+AQT simultaneously provides:

+  * excellent quantized model quality with no hand-tuning,
+  * excellent training performance in production using contemporary ML accelerators,
+  * simple and flexible APIs suitable for both production and research.

-AQT supports both research and production[^research-vs-prod], but focuses on the latter.
+AQT is designed for both quantization researchers and production workloads.
+It has the following features:

-[^research-vs-prod]: The support for research is exemplified by having a state of the art quantization quality on standard models such as ResNet and Transformer.
-The production aspect is defined as high performance and robust out-of-the-box working results with good defaults.
+  * What you train is what you serve.
+AQT quantized models are bit-exact the same during training and serving.
+This side-steps the conventional issue of quantization-induced training-serving bias that typically happens for Post Training Quantization (PTQ).
+  * JAX universal and easy to use.
+AQT leverages quantization injection to quantize all JAX tensor ops.
+The injection method has been adopted by [Flax](https://github.com/google/flax), [Pax](https://github.com/google/paxml), and other frameworks at Google.

+**Note:  Users are recommended to use `aqt.jax.v2`.
+Other jax versions are obsolete.**

 ## Usage

 Tensor contraction operations in JAX-based neural network libraries, i.e., any form of (high-order) matrix multiplications, including but not limited to `jax.numpy.einsum` and `flax.linen.DenseGeneral`, call `lax.dot_general` as its core computation.
 Quantizing a neural network in JAX simply requires substituting `lax.dot_general` with a quantized variant and keeping other parts as-is, which we call "quantization injection".
 JAX-based NN libraries, such as [Flax](https://github.com/google/flax) and [Pax](https://github.com/google/paxml), provide an API for this substitution when creating layers.

 In this section, we show how AQT produces a quantized `dot_general` and inject it into a neural network defined in JAX.
-The toy example below can be found in [examples.ipynb](./examples.ipynb).
+The toy example below can be found in [examples.ipynb](./aqt/jax/v2/examples/examples.ipynb).

 First, install the AQT package named as `aqtp` in PyPI and import necessary files.
 ```python